-As a credit repair specialist, your clients are paying you a monthly fee to do 2 simple things:
+As a credit repair specialist, your clients are paying you to do two simple things:

 - To teach them how to better manage their credit.